abhijeetmohanan/consible/README.md

-# this file contains the folders required for Bulding conatniners
+# this file contains the folders required for Building containers

-` Each file contains a shell script to build the image `
+` Each file contains a description to build the image `